highlightjs/highlight.js/docs/api.rst

 * ``tabReplace``: a string used to replace TAB characters in indentation.
 * ``useBR``: a flag to generate ``<br>`` tags instead of new-line characters in the output, useful when code is marked up using a non-``<pre>`` container.
 * ``classPrefix``: a sting prefix added before class names in the generated markup, used for backwards compatibility with stylesheets.
+* ``languages``: an array of language names restricting auto detection to only these languages.

 Accepts an object representing options with the values to updated.
 Other options don't change
 ::